-- Students entering the program must hold advanced placement credit in Calculus A and B. Alternatively, students must hold advanced placement credit for General Physics I and II, and complete Calculus A and B during the summer prior to their first semester at TCNJ. - By advisement only. - One Liberal Learning course requirement is met at New Jersey Medical School.
+Students entering the program must hold advanced placement credit in Calculus A and B. Alternatively, students must hold advanced placement credit for General Physics I and II, and complete Calculus A and B during the summer prior to their first semester at TCNJ.

+One Liberal Learning course requirement is met at New Jersey Medical School.